 The interface can be accessed from most of common web browsers (see chapter 2.2).
-Specify URL in the browser in the https://server/ format, where server represents the DNS name or IP address of the Kerio Control host.
+Therefore, in your browser enter URL in https://server/ format, where server represents the DNS name or IP address of the Kerio Control host.
 If SSL-VPN uses another port than the default port for HTTPS (443), it is necessary to specify the used port in the URL, e.g.